-Exiled NSA Contractor Edward Snowden: 'I Haven't And I Won't' Cooperate With Russia
+Edward Snowden Speaks Out: 'I Haven't And I Won't' Cooperate With Russia

 "People look at me now and they think I'm this crazy guy, I'm this extremist or whatever.
 Some people have a misconception that [I] set out to burn down the NSA," he says.
 "But that's not what this was about.
 In many ways, 2013 wasn't about surveillance at all.
 What it was about was a violation of the Constitution."

-Snowden's 2013 revelations led to changes in the laws and standards governing American intelligence agencies and the practices of U.S. technology companies, which now encrypt much of their web traffic for security.
-He reflects on his life and his experience in the intelligence community in the memoir, Permanent Record.
+Snowden's 2013 revelations led to changes in the laws and standards governing American intelligence agencies and the practices of U.S. technology companies, which now encrypt much of their Web traffic for security.
+He reflects on his life and his experience in the intelligence community in the memoir Permanent Record.

 On Sept.
-17, the U.S. Justice Department filed suit to recover all proceeds from the book, alleging that Snowden violated nondisclosure agreements by not letting the government review the manuscript before publication; Snowden's attorney, Ben Wizner, said in a statement that the book contains no government secrets that have not been previously published by respected news organizations, and that the government's pre-publication review system is under court challenge.
+17, the U.S. Justice Department filed suit to recover all proceeds from the book, alleging that Snowden violated nondisclosure agreements by not letting the government review the manuscript before publication; Snowden's attorney, Ben Wizner, said in a statement that the book contains no government secrets that have not been previously published by respected news organizations, and that the government's prepublication review system is under court challenge.

 Interview Highlights